 The British vocal ensemble VOCES8 is proud to inspire people through music and share the joy of singing.
 Touring globally, the group performs an extensive repertory both in its a cappella concerts and in collaborations with leading orchestras, conductors and soloists.
 Versatility and a celebration of diverse musical expression are central to the ensemble’s performance and education ethos.

 VOCES8 is passionate about music education and is the flagship ensemble of the music charity the VOCES8 Foundation.
 Engaging in a broad range of outreach work that reaches up to 40,000 people a year, the group runs an annual programme of workshops and masterclasses at the Foundation’s home in London, the VOCES8 Centre at St Anne & St Agnes Church.
 Dedicated to supporting promising young singers, the group awards eight annual choral scholarships through the VOCES8 Scholars initiative.
 These scholarships are linked to the annual Milton Abbey Summer School at which amateur singers of all ages are invited to work and perform with VOCES8.
 Through the separate VOCES8 USA Foundation there is another set of 8 talented Scholars.
-The ensemble is proud to be the Associate Ensemble for Cambridge University and delivers a Masters programme in choral studies.

 For more information about the music education programmes offered by VOCES8 and the VOCES8 Foundation please visit www.voces8.foundation.

 Thematically, it's a clever concept, and is both programmed and sung with rare intelligence . . . the ensemble has a distinctive texture and the acoustics are responsive but not too bright . . . [one surprise highlight is "The Luckiest"] by pop singer Ben Folds.
 Magical.